TIBASKO – “Traces” (sc)

-I revived an old music blog at the end of 2021?
+I revived an old music blog from the early 2000s?

 Maybe it’s been a foolish endeavor, and maybe I’m the only one who misses the blog ol’ days, but I’ve been giving it a shot.
 I’ve been working on restoring some of the old content, though much of it was lost.
 I’ve slowly been rebuilding the old remix sunday archives, and even posting the occasional new edition.
 And I’ve been writing again.